daelmaselli/spotify-shuffler/README.md

 ## Usage
 Be sure to be located in the root directory of this project.
 ### Setup
-Create a new file called `spotipy.ini`.
+Create a new file called `spotipy.ini` and with the following content.

 ```
 SPOTIPY_CLIENT_ID=client_id